mvdluit/AC-domain-list-script/README.md

 _moderator role or above is required to perform these actions_

-There are currently two lists: `scams` which contain confirmed phishing domains and `suspicious-domain-list` which contain suspicious domains.
+There is currently one lists: `scams` which contains both confirmed phishing domains and suspicious domains.

 **scam domains**

 - Select `upload file`.
 - Pick `scam-domains.json`.
 - As accompanying text enter the update command: `g!wordlist update scams`.

-**suspicious domains**

-- Select `upload file`.
-- Pick `suspicious-domains.json`.
-- As accompanying text enter the update command: `g!wordlist update suspicious-domain-list`.